PDC-support/benchmarks-procurement/benchmarks/Synthetic/README.md

 Maybe ask Mattias for the specific setup that we would like, but I would propose the following: read and write from multiple clients to a single file, at least 10% of total node count.
-The data written should be at least the aggregate main-memory size of the system or at least 5% of the file-system size.
-The test should use MPI-IO for a MPI library provided by the vendor.
-Write performance should be attainable for both the case of pre-existing and newly created files.
+The data written must be at least the aggregate main-memory size of the system or at least 5% of the file-system size.
+The test must use MPI-IO for a MPI library provided by the vendor.
+Write performance must be attainable for both the case of pre-existing and newly created files.
 The benchmark is available from https://github.com/hpc/ior/releases/tag/3.2.1.